tineindenberken/Novi-eindopdracht/src/README.md

 **Calorie Calculator-page:**
 The Calorie Calculator lets you find products and their calories, fat and carbohydrates content.
-You can add different products together that add up and give you he total amount of calories, fat and carbohydrates.
+You can add different products together that add up and give you he total amount of calories, fat and carbohydrates.  git

 ---

 <h3>Homepage preview:</h3>
 ![Alt text](assets/localhost_1234%20---%20Home%20Page.png?raw=true "Preview Home-Page")

 ---

 <h3>Installation</h3>